cotterell/csua/README.md

 University System of Georgia apply in addition to the policies described in this document.

+All participants must have taken the course they're assigned to at the University of Georgia and received a satisfactory grade.
+As such, they will gain an invaluable alternative and applied perspective into the course to which they’re assigned.
+Compared to GTAs, undergraduate assistants tend to have a closer peer relationship with other undergraduate students.
+As such, measures will be taken to directly address potential conflicts of interest, including, but not limited to, requiring the same conflict of interest training that is required for all UGA employees and anonymizing assignments so that they do not contain easily identifiable personal information.
+These practices have been approved for the CS department's use of UTAs in the past.

 ### Peer Learning Assistant (PLA)

 PLA participants attend lectures and labs in participating